PandABlocks/PandABlocks-client/README.rst

 |code_ci| |docs_ci| |coverage| |pypi_version| |license|

-A Python client to control, and data ports of, the PandABlocks TCP server.
+A Python client which connects to the control and data ports of the PandABlocks TCP server.

 ============== ==============================================================
 PyPI           ``pip install pandablocks``